Ros1n/python_scrapy/README.md

 The key point for this application is knowing the HTML structure of the targeted Tumblr blog, for example, is it controlled by the scroll or pagination?
 What are the tag id for those?
 How can we judge that there is no more page?
 How to filter the original image and thumbnail?

 ## Requiremetns
-* You need to download BeautifulSoup4 and lxml to successfully run this program.-- Ex. run this in CMD to download: "pip install lxml"
+* You need to download BeautifulSoup4 and lxml to successfully run this program.
+Ex. run this in CMD to download: "pip install lxml"
 * Python 3.3+
 * BeautifulSoup 4.2